damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 Finally another migration adds two foreign keys, which requires downtime as this is not done in a concurrent manner.

+### Ruby 2.1 deprecation

+With this release of GitLab, we're upgrading to Ruby 2.3.
+For manual installations, we strongly suggest you update Ruby to 2.3 with this release.
+Omnibus installations will be automatically on Ruby 2.3.

+Support for Ruby versions below 2.3 (2.1, 2.2) will stop with GitLab 8.13.

 ### Note for early updaters

 If you were very fast in updating GitLab to 8.11 and